AntigoneRandy/ResAlign/README.md

 - [DreamBench++](https://arxiv.org/abs/2406.16855)
 - [DiffusionDB](https://arxiv.org/abs/2210.14896)

-We sincerely thank the respective authors for releasing their codebases.
+We sincerely thank the respective authors for releasing their codebases and datasets.

 ## Citation